 Protection and Recovery of Suspended Virtual Machines

 When you suspend a virtual machine, vSphere creates and saves its memory state.
-When the virtual machine resumes, vSphere restores the saved memory state to allow the virtual machine to continue without any disruption to the applications and guest operating systems that it is running.
+When the virtual machine resumes, vSphere restores the saved memory state so that the virtual machine can continue to operate without any disruption to the applications and guest operating systems that it is running.

 Protection and Recovery of Virtual Machines with Snapshots

 Array-based replication supports the protection and recovery of virtual machines with snapshots, but with limitations.